-ASX Clear (Futures)' Operating Rules and the OTC Rules and OTC Handbook are available on the ASX public website.
+ASX Clear (Futures)' Operating Rules and Procedures and the OTC Rules and OTC Handbook are available on the ASX public website.
 These rules outline when ASX Clear (Futures) may take action against a participant and the powers of ASX Clear (Futures) in the event of a default, including its ability to transfer clients' positions to other participants.
 ASX Clear (Futures)' Operating Rules set out the treatment of proprietary and customer positions.
-In addition, ASX has published a high-level overview of its approach to managing a participant default on its website.
+In addition, ASX has published a high-level overview of its approach to managing a clearing participant default on its website, as well as a client fact sheet that outlines the segregation and portability arrangements in ASX Clear (Futures) and the rights of clients in the event of their clearing participant's default.
 The OTC Handbook provides a description of the default management auction process for OTC derivatives, including numerical examples of the juniorisation process.